Geometry-Aware Cross Modal Alignment for Light Field-LiDAR Semantic Segmentation: Abstract

 \section{Abstract}

-Semantic segmentation serves as a cornerstone of scene understanding in autonomous driving but continues to face significant challenges under complex conditions such as occlusion.
-Light field and LiDAR modalities provide complementary visual and spatial cues that are beneficial for robust perception; however, their effective integration is hindered by limited viewpoint diversity and inherent modality discrepancies.
-To address these challenges, the first multimodal semantic segmentation dataset integrating light field data and point cloud data is proposed.
-Based on this dataset, we proposed a multi-modal light field point-cloud fusion segmentation network(Mlpfseg), incorporating feature completion and depth perception to segment both camera images and LiDAR point clouds simultaneously.
-The feature completion module addresses the density mismatch between point clouds and image pixels by performing differential reconstruction of point-cloud feature maps, enhancing the fusion of these modalities.
-The depth perception module improves the segmentation of occluded objects by reinforcing attention scores for better occlusion awareness.
-Our method outperforms image-only segmentation by 1.71 Mean Intersection over Union(mIoU) and point cloud-only segmentation by 2.38 mIoU, demonstrating its effectiveness.
+Semantic segmentation serves as a cornerstone of scene understanding in complex real-world environments.
+Multimodal sensing, particularly the fusion of light field and LiDAR data, provides complementary appearance and geometric cues, but it remains challenging due to cross-modal discrepancies and limited viewpoint consistency.
+To address these challenges, a multimodal semantic segmentation dataset integrating light field data and point cloud data with annotations is presented.
+Based on this dataset, this paper introduces a multimodal light field–LiDAR fusion network (Mlpfseg) for joint semantic segmentation of images and point clouds.
+The proposed framework introduces a feature completion module to alleviate the density mismatch between sparse point clouds and dense image representations via differential feature reconstruction, and a depth perception module to enhance occlusion-aware feature learning through attention refinement.
+Experimental results demonstrate that the proposed method achieves 92.38 mean Intersection over Union (mIoU) on point cloud segmentation and 84.97 mIoU on image segmentation, outperforming existing multimodal methods and improving over the baseline by 2.38 mIoU and 3.75 mIoU, respectively.